 In addition to working as a Physiotherapist, Tara has spent many years working as a Childbirth and Parenting Educator, educating expectant parents having their babies in both public and private hospitals.
 She is a popular speaker, having presented for many community organisations and national conferences; along with lecturing for the Masters of Physiotherapy and the Masters of Sexual Health programs at the University of Sydney.
+She has presented for the Australian Physiotherapy Association in the Women's, Men's & Pelvic Health stream, Geriatrics stream and Undergraduate education stream.

 Tara has a commitment to ongoing professional development and is an active member of several professional organisations including: